humanmade/authorship-yoast/README.md

 4. Once the installation is complete, activate the plugin through the WordPress admin dashboard.

+## FAQ

+### No authors are output

+Yoast SEO only outputs author data for post types with an Article schema type configured.
+You need to set the article schema type in the Yoast SEO Settings admin page, under the content types section.

 ## Usage
 Works out of the box with Yoast SEO.
 No configuration is required.